 A 401k is an employer-sponsored plan

-The first thing to know is that 401ks are employer-sponsored retirement plans.
 Many companies offer access to these retirement accounts as a perk of working with them.
+Generally, 401ks invest in mutual funds, stocks, bonds, index funds, and other investment options.

 Typically, the employer will clearly share what their matching policy entails.
-In some cases, you might enjoy a full match of your contributions up to 3%.
+In some cases, employees might enjoy a full match of their contributions up to 3%.
 In others, you might receive a match for half of the funds you contribute.

 The rules will vary by the company, but it should be relatively easy to find this information.
 If you aren’t sure whether or not your company offers a 401k, then check with Human Resources to find out.
 They’ll have all the details you need to set up an account.

-Accounts similiar to a 401k
+Accounts similar to a 401k

 If you aren’t able to contribute to a 401k, don’t worry!
 There are other employer-sponsored retirement accounts that you might be eligible for.

 How much can you contribute?